schneedotdev/local-env-file-demo/group-a/README.md

 ## 4. Run the project

-Now you can run the project:
+You can now run the project:

 ```bash
 npm start